dabapps/django-readers/docs/tutorial.md

 ## Prerequisites

 This tutorial assumes you understand the basics of Django (models, views, templates etc).
-If you don't, make sure you've been through [the Django tutorial](https://docs.djangoproject.com/) first.
+Make sure you've been through [the Django tutorial](https://docs.djangoproject.com/) first.
 The section on Django REST framework assumes that you've read and understood [the docs](https://www.django-rest-framework.org/).

 ## Example models